topgyalgurung/topgyalgurung/README.md

 ### Hi there 👋
-I am Topgyal, a Full Stack Software Engineer with a Bachelor’s in Computer Science, specializing in the MERN Stack (MongoDB, Express, Node.js, React), Next.js, JavaScript, Typescript, Python, Java Spring Boot and PostgreSQL database.
+I am Topgyal, a Full Stack Software Engineer with a Bachelor’s in Computer Science, specializing in the MERN Stack (MongoDB, Express, Node.js, React), Next.js, JavaScript, Typescript, Python, Java Spring Boot and PostgreSQL.
 Passionate about solving challenges, building scalable, user-focused applications, and driven by a growth mindset and  accountability

 #### Full Stack Web Application with Typescript, Next.js/React, Postgres(Prisma ORM) and deployed on Vercel